Zzh-tju/ZoneEval/tutorial.md

 ## Zone Evaluation

+In order to capture the spatial bias, we need to quantify the detection performance in a specific zone of the image, rather than the full map.

 ### Zone Precision

 Let’s start by the definition of evaluation zones.
 We define a rectangle region $R_i=\text{Rectangle}(p,q)=\text{Rectangle}((r_iW,r_iH),((1-r_i)W,(1-r_i)H))$ like this,